yihao001/yihao001.github.io/_projects/ce7455_singlish.md

 4. Using `Jieba` to segment the Chinese characters
 5. Using `Jiagu` and Chinese `SenticNet` to score the Chinese portions

+More information about SenticNet can be found [here](https://sentic.net/senticnet-6.pdf).

 **Negation detection is critical for accurate labelling of polarity scores**.
 This is taken care of using a customised multi-lingual negation detection algorithm that considers (i) Not-negators (e.g. didn't, aren't), (ii) N-negators (e.g. never, few), (iii) Chinese negators (不, 没), (iv) cases with commas, (v) un-negators (e.g. but, yet).

 After the polarity scores are computed for each utterance, class labels are assigned based on an empirically derived threshold: polarity scores above 0.1 are labelled ‘positive’, scores below -0.1 are labelled ‘negative’ and the remaining scores are labelled ‘neutral’.
 The thresholds were arrived at by maximising the Cohen‘s kappa score (i.e. inter-rater reliability) between the assigned scores and human annotation of 300 sample utterances from the dataset.